ngageoint/mapcache-electron/BUILD.md

 `git config --global url."https://".insteadOf git://`
 4. Remove yarn.lock to clear x86/arm compatibility problems
 `rm -rf yarn.lock`
+5. A note for Windows: We are typically building on MacOS, leading to the '.yarn' folder and '.yarnrc' file having OS specific builds.
+Delete these two items when building on windows and ensure you have yarn installed
-5. Install dependencies:
+6. Install dependencies:
 `yarn`
-6. Important: rebuild better-sqlite3 before running:
+7. Important: rebuild better-sqlite3 before running:
 `yarn run rebuild`
-7. Run:
+8. Run:
 `yarn dev` (run locally in development mode)

 # Cleaning MapCache Desktop